 The Commonwealth shall not be liable to reimburse the Contractor for any fine or penalty incurred by the Contractor under any Australian customs, excise or duty legislation applicable to the importation of the Supplies.

+Personnel (Core)

+The Commonwealth may give a notice, including reasons, directing the Contractor to remove specified Contractor Personnel from work in respect of the Contract if, in the Commonwealth Representative’s reasonable opinion, for reasons relating to WHS, security, equity and diversity, workplace gender equality, probity or the relationship between the Commonwealth and the Contractor.

+If the Commonwealth gives the Contractor a notice under clause 3.6.1, the Contractor shall (or shall ensure that the relevant Subcontractor shall) remove the Contractor Personnel from work in respect of the Contract.

 Key Persons (Core)

 Note to drafters: Key Persons are those individuals named in the Approved PMP for the corresponding Key Staff Position in accordance with clause 3.4 of the SOW.